mgodwin/component-scoped-css/README.md

 @scope(.card) to (._actions, .__slot__, .header) {...}
 ```

+**Note:** Scoping does not guarantee that inherited properties don't "escape" from the scope.
+It does guarantee that you don't have to worry about styles from a parent scope bleeding into your child scope, e.g. `card ._title` is independent from `figure ._title`.
+Inherited properties for things like color, font-weight, font-size, etc. need to be considered and accounted for.

 ## How about variants?

 You can use whatever naming scheme that makes sense to you to indicate variants of your components, but BEM has a great recommendation with their modifier syntax, `--variant` :